You Support This Site

 When I say mood, I'm not saying good television needs the kind of gratuitous nude scenes and vulgar language that cable TV like HBO, Showtime, and Cinemax initially embraced upon first freedom, as those old shows are so awful that no one is bothering to resurrect them for home video.

 To hedge against such limitations, ABC brought on Cinematographer Richard Leiterman (SURFACING), who spent most of his career lensing documentaries.
-Such work usually produces outstanding cinematographers.
+Such work often produces outstanding cinematographers.
 However shooting for the confines of the largest typical TV sets in 1990 - about 32 inches with a definition of 480 lines of resolution - provided little cinematic depth.

-To overcome this, Leiterman relied too heavily on moving crane shots, to the point where it called attention to itself as badly as the first 3D movies made audiences giggle every time someone pushed anything toward the camera.
+To overcome this, Leiterman relied too heavily on moving crane shots, to the point where it called attention to itself as bad as the first 3D movies made audiences giggle every time someone pushed anything toward the camera.

 All of the actors were known to be good to great at their craft.
 Yet even now, watching it on Blu-ray that reveals every grain in the the old 35mm film stock, there's no chemistry between the actors.
 Nearly all of these people were Network TV actors, used to reading, rehearsing, and dealing only with Made-For-TV scripts of the era: A time when the big three of ABC, CBS, and NBC television was worse than it is now.